Technology

 Photonic lanterns give fiber systems controlled spatial modes.

 A few-mode photonic lantern is a fiber device that connects several controlled input channels to a few-mode output.
 In simple terms, it can turn separate guided channels into selected spatial modes.
-For microscopy, that is useful because spatial modes are one route to compact, stable beam shaping and mode-aware detection.
+In microscopy, controlled spatial modes can support compact beam shaping and mode-aware detection.

 What it does